Sparse Functional Boxplots for Multivariate Curves: Applications

 \subsection{Bivariate Case: Malnutrition Data}

-The malnutrition data, from the United Nations Children's Fund (\citeauthor{malnutrition} \citeyear{malnutrition}) data warehouse, include two variables, stunted growth and the prevalence of low birth weight, collected in 77 countries from 1986 to 2019.
+The malnutrition data, from the United Nations Children's Fund (\citeauthor{malnutrition} \citeyear{malnutrition}) data warehouse, include two variables, stunted growth and the prevalence of low birth weight, collected in 77 countries from 1985 to 2019.
 Stunted growth is defined as the proportion of newborns aging from 0 to 59 months with a low height-for-age measurement (below two standard deviations).
-The stunted growth data represent a point sparseness case with 4-22 recordings per nation; $p_{curve}$ ranges from $29.4\%$ in Bangladesh to $88.2\%$ in Argentina.
-The low birth weight data are a partial sparseness case, with recordings from 2000-2015 only; $p_{curve}=52.9\%$ for all nations.
-Missing values are fitted reasonably well with BMFPCA and the estimated range lies in $[0,100\%]$, matching the definition of the prevalence.
+The stunted growth data represent a point sparseness case with 4-23 recordings per nation; $p_{curve}$ ranges from $29.4\%$ in Bangladesh to $88.2\%$ in Argentina.
+The low birth weight data are a partial sparseness case, with recordings during 2000-2015 only; $p_{curve}=52.9\%$ for all nations.

-Since only one outlier (Bangladesh) is detected as a magnitude outlier in the prevalence of the low birth weight via the sparse functional boxplot, we implemented the sparse two-stage functional boxplot and detected 11 outliers.
-The central region in the top row of Figure \ref{mal} displays that most nations went through a significant decline in stunted growth prevalence over time, while the central region in low birth weight prevalence implies that most countries had a slow drop or rise before 2000 and a steady trend since 2000.
-Additionally, the low birth weight prevalence is right-skewed which can be seen from the margin difference between the central region and the fences.
-The skewed setting requires more attention to nations with high prevalence of low birth weight.
+Since only one outlier (Bangladesh) is detected as a magnitude outlier in the prevalence of the low birth weight via the sparse functional boxplot, we implemented the sparse two-stage functional boxplot and detected ten outliers.
+First, the grey and magenta in the central region (top row of Figure \ref{mal}) display the sparseness proportion of the central region for each variable.
+In addition, the median and fences of the central region display that most nations went through a significant decline in stunted growth prevalence over time, while most countries had a slow drop or rise before 2000 and a steady trend since 2000 in low birth weight.
+Furthermore, the low birth weight prevalence is right-skewed which can be seen from the margin difference between the central region and the fences.
+The skewed setting suggests more attention to nations with high prevalence of low birth weight is needed.